tj-python/github-deploy/README.md

 ## Problem
 Using [poly repositories](https://github.com/joelparkerhenderson/monorepo_vs_polyrepo#what-is-polyrepo) to manage projects ?

-This can introduce a number challenges one of which is maintaining consistency across multiple repositories for files like shared configurations in your organization without introducing git submodules or mono repositories which has a more complex deployment configuration.
+This can introduce a number challenges one of which is maintaining consistency across multiple repositories, for files like shared configurations without introducing git submodules or mono repositories which requires a more complex deployment configuration.

 > For example adding a github action or maintaing a consistent pull request template accross your organization.